 If you are in Southwest Florida for winter, chances are your boat has been hibernating in its storage.
 Regardless, you can get your boat ready to brace winter and minimize damage from the elements in just a few steps.

-- Unpack the boat by inspecting the engine, fuel, electrical, and plumbing systems, to ensure they're okay.
-Check for cracks and dents, run through the amenities, and clean up where necessary.
+Inspect the engine, fuel, electrical, and plumbing systems to ensure they're in good condition.
+Check for cracks and dents, review the amenities, and clean up where necessary.

 Note: Manufacturer manuals have different instructions for winterizing their boats.
 Ensure you consult the boat's manufacturer manual to ensure you're doing things right.